Bankruptcy Dismissal vs. Bankruptcy Discharge

 If you file a motion to dismiss your case before the creditor has filed a motion to lift the stay, you will not be subject to the 180-day bar.
 However, if you filed for voluntary dismissal after the creditor has filed its motion to lift the stay, you can’t file another bankruptcy case for 180 days.
 This rule is in place to discourage debtors from dismissing a case then filing another just to restore the automatic stay after the same has been lifted as a result of a motion filed by a creditor.

-- Failure to pay the court filing fees
+- Pay the court filing fees

-- Failure to pass the means test
+- Pass the means test

-Can I File Another Bankruptcy Case After A Dismissal?
+Can I File Another Bankruptcy Case?

 If your bankruptcy case has been dismissed by the court, you can file another one as long as your case was dismissed without prejudice.
 This means there is no restriction period before you can file a new case.
 However, if your bankruptcy case was dismissed with prejudice because there was either an obvious attempt to cover up or hide your assets, your case was filed in bad faith, or there was blatant abuse of the bankruptcy system, you may be prohibited from filing another bankruptcy for a certain period of time or forever barred from discharging any of the debts existing at the time of your first filing.